george-studenko/100_Days_of_ML_Code/README.md

 ## Day 50 : Nov 18, 2018

 **Today's Progress**: Half way there.
-Today I've been going through all my notes during the first half and re-organizing them, created an index of all content so far.
+Today I've been going through all my notes during the first half and re-organizing them, created an [index](https://github.com/george-studenko/100_Days_of_ML_Code#100daysofmlcode-index) of all content so far.
 I've also been doing some tests on the QuickDraw model to see if I can improve it.

-**Thoughts**: Looking forward to improve the quickdraw model and work on the next project!
+**Thoughts**: Half way there, I'm learning a lot of things doing this challenge.

 ## Day 49 : Nov 17, 2018